 - Deadlines slip despite long hours: your team works nights and weekends, but projects still launch late.
 That means the process is broken and overtime won’t fix it.

-- Your team experiences frequent burnout: high turnover and burnout aren’t just HR problems—they’re operational ones.
+- Your team experiences frequent burnout: high turnover and burnout are operational problems.
 When talented people battle broken workflows every day, morale tanks.

-- The same problems keep recurring: same errors.
-Same questions.
-Same fires.
-Week after week.
+- The same problems keep recurring: same errors, questions and fires week after week.
 You’re treating symptoms instead of fixing the real problem.

 - Manual work dominates your day: your highest-paid people spend hours copying data between spreadsheets.
 That’s a waste of talent and slows everything down.